-- 3.1 In computing any period of time for the purposes of the timetable: - (a) a Saturday or Sunday; - (b) Christmas day, Good Friday, or a bank holiday, or - (c) a day appointed for public thanksgiving or mourning,
+3.1 In computing any period of time for the purposes of the timetable:

+- (a) a Saturday or Sunday; - (b) Christmas day, Good Friday, or a bank holiday, or - (c) a day appointed for public thanksgiving or mourning, shall be disregarded, and any such day shall not be treated as a day for the purpose of any proceedings up to the completion of the poll, nor shall the returning officer be obliged to proceed with the counting of votes on such a day.

-In this rule, "bank holiday" means a day which is a bank holiday under the Banking and Financial Dealings Act 1971 in England and Wales.
+3.2 In this rule, "bank holiday" means a day which is a bank holiday under the Banking and Financial Dealings Act 1971 in England and Wales.